MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ---

 # Menu
-- Can add custom slot to `menu`
-- Beware of already exist slot in `menu` inventory
+Can add custom icon to [menu](../../userWiki/menu.md).
+But beware of already exist icons in `menu` inventory.
 ## Example
 - Add custom slot to menu
 ```java